 Ozores headed for the ice and snow of the Eastern Front.
 He lasted only four months before trying to desert near Leningrad.
 The military police got him.

 Franco’s prisons were no joke but a German military prison was a lot worse.
 Ozores was lucky to do only a month behind bars.
 On release he got deported back to Spain.
 In 1943 he was allowed to re-enlist.

 What he was doing between his tours of duty is unknown.
 Ozores probably returned to petty crime and dodging the police.
 Whatever his activities, he returned to the División Azul and the war but was back in Spain by December of 1943, injured, probably with frostbite.

 Ozores couldn’t stay away from the criminal life.
 Madrid police arrested him twice in early 1944 for theft.
 To escape trial he returned to Nazi territory.
-By this time the División Azul had returned to Spain and its smaller replacement, the Legión Azul (Blue Legion) was on its way back home.
-Franco realised he had backed the wrong side in the war.
-Not everyone felt the same way.
-Ozores connected with pro-Hitler fascists in Spain’s Falange movement secretly funnelling volunteers across the border.
-He joined the Waffen-SS.
+By this time the División Azul had returned to Spain, replaced by a smaller unit called the Legión Azul (Blue Legion), which was then itself withdrawn.
+Franco had realised he backed the wrong side in the war.
+Ozores was desperate to leave the country.
+He connected with pro-Hitler fascists in Spain’s Falange movement secretly funnelling volunteers across the border.
+Within a few weeks he joined the Waffen-SS.